MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

         - Multiple forests, multiple RMS clusters

-    **Note**: By default, multiple RMS clusters migrate to a single Azure RMS tenant.
+    Note: By default, multiple RMS clusters migrate to a single Azure RMS tenant.
 If you want separate Azure RMS tenants, you must treat them as different migrations.
 A key from one RMS cluster cannot be imported to more than one Azure RMS tenant.

 - **All requirements to run Azure RMS, including an Azure RMS tenant (not activated):**